liss-h/single-gpu-passthrough/README.md

 > If you are using a KVM switch like I am then it's possible that
 > if you press the switch button too slowly, the secondary GPU won't initialize properly, since it thinks there is no
 > display connected.
 So to solve that just press the switch button faster, like immediatly after
-> beginning to start the VM.
+> beginning to start the VM or ideally before.

 ### Race conditions
 > There are a few places in `start.sh` and `stop.sh` where artitficial delays are